 Ayanda Nxasana was born with one regular kidney and one small one, a condition that led to renal failure as a teenager.
 She also suffers from lupus and is dyslexic – but none of this keeps her from managing her health and staying positive.

-Ayanda Nxasana was 16 when she was diagnosed with Chronic Kidney Disease (CKD), a condition that is estimated to affect as much as 15% of the South African population.
+Ayanda Nxasana now 25 years old, was 16 when she was diagnosed with Chronic Kidney Disease (CKD), a condition that is estimated to affect as much as 15% of the South African population.

 “When I started dialysis, I was the only kid there,” says Ayanda, a Discovery Health Medical Scheme (DHMS) member.
 “I was confused and scared.
 I used to cry myself to sleep every night back then.
 I couldn't explain what dialysis was to my high school friends and they couldn't understand what I was going through.
 I didn’t want to go to school, and it took me quite a while to look at life in a different way.”